mirage/mirage-www/tmpl/blog/ocaml-tls-api-internals-attacks-mitigation.md

 Within six months, two hackers managed to develop a clean-slate TLS stack, together with required crypto primitives, ASN.1, and X.509 handling, in a high-level pure language.
 We interoperate with widely deployed TLS stacks, as shown by our [demo server][demo].
 The code size is nearly two orders of magnitude smaller than OpenSSL, the most widely used open source library (written in C, which a lot of programming languages wrap instead of providing their own TLS implementation).
-Our code base seems to be robust -- the [demo server][demo] was hit by hacker news.
+Our code base seems to be robust -- the [demo server][demo] successfully finished over 30000 sessions in less than a week, with only 11 failing traces.

 There is a huge need for high quality TLS implementations, because several TLS implementations suffered this year from severe security